catberry/catberry/docs/index.md

 }

 /**
- * Gets data context for template engine.
+ * Gets data context for the template engine.
  * This method is optional.
  * @returns {Promise<Object>|Object|null|undefined} Data context
- * for template engine.
+ * for the template engine.
  */
 Some.prototype.render = function () {